Follow this link if you are looking for the last update on the real estate prices for the top 20 Spanish cities.

 As you saw on this histogram, Spain has the weakest performance on a 10-year time frame.
 Click on the chart to check the performance for other period lengths.

-The fifth good news: Spanish Real Estate is cheap and has the highest yields vs many European Cities
+Spanish Real Estate has the highest yields vs many European Cities

 Invest in property in Spain?
 Spain is in the sweet spot for property investment!

 Buy to let?
 Spain offers some of the best returns in Europe:

 - Madrid is at the 7th place with a return of 3,9%

 - Alicante took over the second place with a return of 4,6%, not bad